15 Expats Talk about Health Insurance and Healthcare in Malaysia

 We asked expats in Malaysia if they have access to public healthcare in Malaysia.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Malaysia.
 The government has implemented a range of measures to ensure the safety of patients and healthcare workers, including the introduction of telemedicine services, the provision of personal protective equipment, and the implementation of social distancing protocols.
 The healthcare system has also seen an increase in the number of patients seeking medical attention, leading to longer wait times and increased pressure on the system.
-Despite these challenges, the healthcare system in Malaysia has been able to provide quality care to those in need," said one expat.
+Despite these challenges, the healthcare system in Malaysia has been able to provide quality care to those in need," wrote one expat.

 What advice do you have for expats having a baby in Malaysia?